amarise/omics_association_testing/README.md

-# Kernel PCA for Multi-Omics Data Integration
+# Association Testing for Two Multi-Omics Data Types

-This repository provides R code for performing kernel PCA association testing on two multi-omics data types (e.g., genotypes and methylation) using kernel machine regression.
+This repository provides R code for performing association testing on two multi-omics data types (e.g., genotypes and methylation) using two methods: kernel PCA and perturbation testing.
+These methods allow for the assessment of associations between multi-omics data and a trait of interest.

 ## Prerequisites

-You will need the following R packages:
+The following R packages are required:

-- **GENESIS**: For fitting null models and handling related individuals.
+    GENESIS: For fitting null models and handling related individuals.
-- **SKAT**: For kernel-based association testing.
+    SKAT: For kernel-based association testing.
-- **CompQuadForm**: For Davies' method and saddlepoint approximation.
+    CompQuadForm: For Davies' method and saddlepoint approximation.

-Install these packages using the following R command:
+Install the required packages using the command below:

 ``` r
 install.packages(c("GENESIS", "SKAT", "CompQuadForm"))